-Isn’t it weird that most of us subconsciously believe that we can control and predict motivation if we just try really hard?
+Isn’t it weird that most of us subconsciously believe that we can control and predict motivation if we just try hard?
 But it doesn’t work that way.
-Motivation is a strong emotion and rooted in determination and certainty.
+Motivation is a strong emotion and it’s rooted in determination, desire, and commitment.
 That’s why it surprises us so much that we can’t hold on to it.

 - Get a massage